anenepeter/naijalearn/memory-bank/activeContext.md

 - Implemented Progress Tracking functionality (including marking lessons complete, calculating course progress, and displaying progress on the dashboard).
 - Implemented Quiz System functionality (including Supabase schema setup for `quiz_attempts`, `QuizPlayer` component, fetching quiz data, storing attempts, and integration with Lesson View Page).
 - Enhanced User Dashboard with "Resume Learning" links.
-- Implemented avatar upload functionality on the User Profile page.
+- Implemented avatar upload functionality on the User Profile page, including creating the `AvatarUpload.tsx` component and configuring `next.config.js` for image optimization.
 - Updated the navigation bar to include links for the Dashboard and Profile pages.
 - Fixed TypeScript error in `lib/courseProgress.ts` by adding the missing `courseLessonsQuery` to `lib/sanityQueries.ts`.
 - Updated protected route redirect to `/login`.